rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/01-introductions.md

 1.  **Nicholas Pritzker** - Investor worth $1.3 B, sponsored the event.

 2.  **Sean Carroll** - Conference organizer.
-Physicist and cosmologist at Cal Tech.
+Physicist/cosmologist at Cal Tech.
     Philosophy minor; philosophy grad course with John Rawls and Robert Nozick.
     Wishes he had written a book about atheism.
     Disagrees with Sam Harris that morality can be based on science.
-    Compatiblist, but curious about free will.
+    Compatibilist, but curious about free will.

 3.  **Richard Dawkins** - Oxford biologist.
 If not naturalism then what?
 Super-human is surely possible, but what would supernatural even mean?